A Comprehensive Guide to EFT Payments (Electronic Funds Transfer)

 3. Mobile wallets

-Over half of Americans use mobile payments via mobile wallets such as Apple Pay.
+According to a Forbes Advisor survey in 2023, 53% of participants in the US said they used digital wallets such as Apple Pay more than traditional modes of payment The number of Apple Pay users in the US alone was 50.8 million in 2022.
 The app stores your credit card information, which you can access through Face ID or your passcode.
 Mobile wallets are a quick, secure way to process touch-free customer payments in-store and online.

 4. Credit cards